 Born and raised in Perth, Australia, Mr. McManus had an early interest in sports and the human body.
 He channeled this passion into a Bachelor of Science in Physiotherapy from the Curtin University of Technology before going on to complete the Master of Manual Therapy program at the University of Western Australia.

-In his practice, Mr. McManus regularly uses manual therapy techniques such as mobilization with movement, spinal manipulation and muscle energy techniques.
+In his practice, Mr. McManus regularly uses manual therapy techniques such as mobilization with movement and muscle energy techniques.
 His clinical research has been published in the Journal of Occupational Rehabilitation and the Musculoskeletal Physiotherapy Australia Magazine.

 Mr. McManus is passionate about clinical mentoring.
 He founded a consulting business in Australia to provide professional development and mentoring services for physiotherapists in musculoskeletal and sports clinical settings.
 He helped to provide observation and feedback, second opinion assessments, case studies, manual therapy training, exercise prescription and career planning.